 Tri (Try) and Apply

-In the beginning, I was going to tackle painting the entryway door myself.
+At first, I was going to paint the entryway door myself.
 But you know, I was not up for it.
 There are professionals out there.
 My painter was able to fit me in and get the job done.
 Can you say grateful?
-We all know, our wonderful tradesmen are busy.
+We all know our wonderful tradesmen are busy.
 Client projects take priority.
-If I had to take on the painting of my door, I would have done it.
+If I had to paint my door, I would have done it.

 Did you catch the arches?